c0rnoTa/zabbix-esxi-hpssa/README.md

 ### Installation

 #### Part 1.
-ESXi configuration
+HP SSACLI installation on ESXi
 Download and install HPE Utilities Offline Bundle for ESXi <your version>.
 You can find it on https://support.hpe.com .

-1. For example, you can download esxi6.0-util-bundle-3.4.0-12.zip for ESXi 6.0.
+1. For example, you can download hp-HPUtil-esxi6.0-bundle-2.4-5.zip for ESXi 6.0.
 2. Enable SSH connection to ESXi host.
-3. Copy esxi6.0-util-bundle-3.4.0-12.zip to ESXi host using `scp`.
+3. Copy hp-HPUtil-esxi6.0-bundle-2.4-5.zip to ESXi host using `scp`.
-4. Install util-bundle with `esxcli software vib install -d "/path/to/esxi6.0-util-bundle-3.4.0-12.zip"`.
+4. Install util-bundle with `esxcli software vib install -d "/path/to/hp-HPUtil-esxi6.0-bundle-2.4-5.zip"`.
 Reboot the host.
 After that you should have `esxcli hpssacli` namespace.
 5. Check `esxcli hpssacli` namespace by running `esxcli hpssacli cmd -q 'version'` It should return you installed HPSSACLI version.

+Caution
+> Different versions of HP offline bundle utilites are support different controllers of HP Smart Array devices.
+As newer controller do you have, as newer version of offline bundle utilites you should download.
+> Early versions of HP offline bundle provide `hpssacli` but new one provides `ssacli`.
+It is the same utils but must be used for different controllers.
+> Otherwise you will get response **'No controllers detected.'**

+#### Part 2.
+Zabbix Agent installation on ESXi

 Download and install Zabbix Agent binary for ESXi.
 You have to grab Zabbix agent for **Linux 2.6** amd64 build from http://www.zabbix.com/download.php